openstack/ossa/doc/source/vmt-process.rst

 stable maintainer available to help pushing the fix at disclosure time.

-On the disclosure hour, push patches to Gerrit for review on master and supported stable branches, open bug, fast-track approvals (referencing the bug).
+On the disclosure hour, open bug, push patches to Gerrit for review on master and supported stable branches, fast-track approvals (referencing the bug).

+Embargo reminder can be removed at that point.

 Publish OSSA
 ^^^^^^^^^^^^